iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 <br><br>

 - [Naked Statistics](/2018/05/on-statistics.html) <br>
-Until reading this book, I never had a rough grasp on statistics.
+Until reading this book, I never had a grasp on statistics.
 I’ve now realized how important it is.
 The nature of statistics is counter-intuitive and learning the a few important concepts means defeating misinformation in your daily life.
 It’s dense though.
 <br><br>

 - The Obelisk Gate <br>